nextcloud-snap/nextcloud-snap/README.md

-Also note that the interface providing the ability to access removable media is not automatically connected upon install, so if you'd like to use external storage, you need to give the snap permission to access removable media by connecting that interface:
+Also note that the interface providing the ability to access removable media is not automatically connected upon install, so if you'd like to use external storage (or otherwise use a device in `/media` for data), you need to give the snap permission to access removable media by connecting that interface:

     $ sudo snap connect nextcloud:removable-media ubuntu-core:removable-media